Effective Note-taking and its Impact on Learning Undergraduate Introductory Physics Courses: Effective Note-taking

-Numerous note-taking methods are in practice to make the learning process easy, effective, and time-saving.
-Unfortunately, there is no single method of note-taking that can serve the best for all.
-Different note-taking methods, their effectiveness, and taking the best notes have been the center of research for quite a long time.
-For example, see Refs.~\cite{Stutts_2013, Rahmani_2011, Gonzalez_2018, Georgakis_2017, Wu_2018, Mueller_2018, Jones_2015, Boye_2012, Artz_JEC_2020, Dynarski_2017, Cohen_2013, Kauffman_2011, Reynolds_2016, Robin_1977}.
+Numerous notetaking methods are in practice to make the learning process easy, effective, and time-saving allowing students to choose the one that works best for them.
+Different notetaking methods, their effectiveness, and taking the best notes have been the center of research for quite a long time.
+For example, see Refs.[19-32]~ .

-A brief review of different note-taking methods is in order.
-Cornell note-taking is one of the most commonly used techniques of taking notes, in which each page is divided into four segments, namely, a line at the top for the topic, a few lines at the bottom for the summary, and two columns divided for the middle part of the paper with a narrow left for key points and wider right column for an extensive detail of the key corresponding points~\cite{Pauk_2010}.
+A brief review of different notetaking methods is in order.
+Cornell notetaking is one of the most commonly used techniques of taking notes, in which each page is divided into four segments, namely, a line at the top for the topic, a few lines at the bottom for the summary, and two columns divided for the middle part of the paper with a narrow left for key points and wider right column for an extensive detail of the key corresponding points~\cite{Pauk_2010}.
 Significantly structured notes with main topic(s) followed by indented subtopic(s), sub-subtopic(s), and detailed elaborations underneath in a logical manner forming a skeleton of the textbook chapter, called outline method, serves as an excellent study guide when preparing for tests ~\cite{Bui_JARMC_2015}.
-One can also use the boxing method of note-taking, which involves drawing boxes around related pieces of information to visually organize and categorize thoughts, concepts, or ideas of the same category by visually separating different topics under different boxes and titles, making it easier to review and memorize the notes for longer~\cite{Gupta_2024}.
-The Zettelkasten method of note-taking is a personal knowledge management system, which serves well in creating an ever-growing web of knowledge over a certain topic, connecting fragmented note cards having one idea per note to a structured storing box, helping in the accumulation of knowledge on a specific topic over time~\cite{Kadavy_2021}.
+One can also use the boxing method of notetaking, which involves drawing boxes around related pieces of information to visually organize and categorize thoughts, concepts, or ideas of the same category by visually separating different topics under different boxes and titles, making it easier to review and memorize the notes for longer~\cite{Gupta_2024}.
+The Zettelkasten method of notetaking is a personal knowledge management system, which serves well in creating an ever-growing web of knowledge over a certain topic, connecting fragmented note cards having one idea per note to a structured storing box, helping in the accumulation of knowledge on a specific topic over time~\cite{Kadavy_2021}.
 In addition to being a memory retention tool, the Zettelkasten method fosters a deeper understanding of complex subjects and supports generating new ideas and insights, boosting creativity, productivity, and adaptability in organizing and processing information.